It’s that time again. What time is that, you ask? Time for another cosplayer in my kitchen!

 The next few paragraphs are spoilers if you haven’t seen Fury Road, by the way.

 They find the Vuvalini, Furiosa’s mother’s tribe, but nothing resembling her home.
 They learn from them that the green place has since become poisoned by the harsh environment, dwindling to nothing more than a toxic and barren swamp.
-This, in a sense, symbolizes the futility of regressing, reminiscing and trying to change one’s past –as Furiosa says she seeks to bring the wives to the green place as redemption.
-Max reminds her of this wish when they seek to go further into the salt flats, that they only run away from the future they can still save even though it may seem more difficult to obtain.
+This image, in a sense, symbolizes the futility of regressing, reminiscing and trying to change one’s past –as Furiosa says she seeks to bring the wives to the green place as redemption.
+Max reminds her of this wish when they plan to go further into the salt flats, that they only run away from the future they can still save even though it may seem harder to obtain.
 It is one thing to survive; it is another to cultivate and grow.

 We see an example of this lesson in the Seed Mother.
 This member of the Vuvalini keeps a bag of seeds and seedlings in an attempt to regrow plants wherever they go, but they never stay in one place to see them take root.
 The only hope to preserve life is to cultivate it rather than constricting or hoarding it.
 It is symbolic when Furiosa and the wives overtake Joe’s citadel that the nursing mothers release the water valves to the people — that they are the mothers who will raise the people and the land they stand upon.